RedBrick36/MedRight/README.md

 #MedRight
-MedRight will assist in keeping track of medicinal regimens; both for keeping the medicinal schedule as prescribed, as well as timely re-ordering the medications/supplements required by the regimen.
+MedRight will assist in keeping track of medicinal regiments; both for keeping the medicinal schedule as prescribed, as well as timely re-ordering the medications/supplements required by the regimen.

 MedRight has been designed with ease-of-use and a clean user interface as the top priorities.
 As a result, the GUI is